 Sun Life Benefits:

-Employees who retire to a monthly pension, are eligible to enrol in Fleming’s Retiree Benefit Plan through Sun Life.
+Employees who retire to a monthly pension, are eligible to enroll in Fleming’s Retiree Benefit Plan through Sun Life.

-Retirees may enrol in one of 3 EHC Plans, dental, basic life insurance, independent life insurance and additional life insurance, subject to the employee paying 100% of the associated premiums, including sales tax.
-For some life insurances, age limitations exist and are explained further by following the link below.
+Retirees have the option to enroll in extended health care, dental, basic life insurance, and/or additional life insurance, subject to the employee paying 100% of the associated premiums, including PST.
+Within the extended health care and dental benefits, are two plans in which the retiree may select, if they choose to opt into the benefits.
+Some life insurances have age limitations exist and are explained further in the Life Insurance Benefits at a Glance.
 Benefit premiums are deducted from the retiree’s bank account at the end of each month through a pre-arranged auto-debit process.
-Click here for the Pre-Authorized Debit.
+Click here for the Pre-Authorized Debit Form.

-For more information on the benefits available and the monthly premiums, reference the following link: http://www.thecouncil.on.ca/articles/139
+For more information on the benefits available and the monthly premiums, please refer to the Retirees Group Benefits page.

 At the time of retirement you will be issued a Record of Employment (ROE) by the College.
-You can take this record to the local E.I. office to file your claim.
-You may not meet the eligibility requirement and an E.I. officer will advise you accordingly.
-For more information on the E.I. program, please refer to the Canada Benefits web site for more information.
+You can take this record to the local Service Canada office to file your claim.
+You may not meet the eligibility requirement and an EI. officer will advise you accordingly.
+For more information on the EI program, please refer to the Service Canada website for more information.

 Ontario Health Insurance: